babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `maxDiscount`

-Filter products by using a maximum discount to search for Products by their Discount.
+Filter products by using a maximum discount.

 -   Optional: `true`
 -   Type: `number`